scottdurow/power-platform-pro-dev-workshop/Labs/Lab 5 - Source Code Control.md

    This will result in the pcf control to be built when the solution is built.

-1. Because we are build the pcf, we can delete the folder `C:\workshop\solution\ScottishSummitDeveloperWorkshop\src\Controls`
+1. Because we are build the pcf, we can delete the folder `C:\workshop\solution\PowerPlatformProDeveloperWorkshop\src\Controls`

 1. Add a file under `mda-client-hooks` named `mda-client-hooks.csproj`